 She sat in the lounge and was well into her recording when my phone went off in the room next door.
 She battled on as I relayed to my brother (too loudly) what shopping he could pick up for us.
 Then I got a couple of texts and an email, all of which induce my phone to make an assortment of bleeps and tunelets.

 Nanny Janny replayed her recording.
 All was well until it had picked up me talking to my brother (there was some banter in there too, some of which was language not suited to youth education.)
 Then the beeps and whistles could be heard, overpowering a section on how great-grandfather Jack went about repairing the wood-constructed Mosquito aeroplane.
 Yes, great-grandfather was a joiner.
 You could hear Nanny Janny’s tone switching from mild annoyance to a chuckling giggle at the various interruptions.

 She watched it back.
 ‘That won’t do,’ she said, so set about re-recording her piece having banished me and my offending telephone to the garage.
 I returned fifteen minutes later to find a triumphant smile on my wife’s face.
 ‘Done it, and sent it.
 Had a text to say they’ve received it.
 Thank goodness for that,’ she said with a weary sigh.

 Jan is proud of her father’s wartime endeavours.
-She’s also proud that she sent a video from her armchair all the way across town to the school-room.
-After all she’d just about managed to harness a branch of communications technology.
+She’s also proud that she sent a video from her armchair all the way across the village to the school-room.
+After all, she’d just about managed to harness a branch of communications technology.
 I think it’s fair to say that the boys were perplexed rather than enlightened.
 The elder was asked for his reaction, having had a couple of days to digest all the information.

 He said, ‘well.......,’ pause.
 ‘At least Nanny Janny and Pappa Jo were the right way up.’